DuskDragon/NotAnOS/README.md

-# ImplosionOS
+# NotAnOS
-How to make your computer die in a fire.
+How to make your computer do nothing very fast.